Stijn024/Forms-and-Validation-Validation/README.md

 - Added session flash messages when a Book is edited or deleted using `with()` in the `BooksController`
 - In the layout `app.blade.php`, display flash messages if they are set

+### 2.Validation → 4.Books Borrowers

+- Created a migration for Borrowers
+- Created `Borrower`-model with `$fillable`
+- Created `index & store` web-routes *
+- Created a view `borrowers.blade.php` containing a form to add 5 borrowers
+- Created `BorrowersController::index` returning the borrowers-view
+- Created `BorrowersController::store` to validate and create borrowers in the database

+* Note: *Order of Routes* Define custom routes before the resource routes to avoid any potential conflicts.